Semlor Cream Lent Buns

 - *If using fresh yeast, add it to the finger-warm milk and mix until dissolved.
 Then pour it into the bowl of a food mixer fitted with a dough hook attachment.

-- If using dried yeast, sprinkle the yeast granules into the finger-warm milk and whisk together.
+- If using dried active yeast granules, sprinkle the yeast granules into the finger-warm milk and whisk together.
 Cover with clingfilm and leave in a warm place for about 15 minutes to activate and become frothy and bubbly.
 Pour into the bowl of a food mixer with a dough hook and stir in the melted butter.
 Add the sugar and stir again.
 Add half of the flour as well as the salt, baking powder and ground cardamom.
 Add half the beaten egg (reserve the other half for brushing before baking).

 - Mix well until all the ingredients are incorporated and then start to add more of the flour, bit by bit, until you have a dough that is only a little bit sticky.
 Take care not to add too much flour.
 Knead the dough for at least 5 minutes in the mixer.
 Cover the bowl with a dish towel or clingfilm and leave to rise in a warm (not hot) place until it has doubled in size – about 30–40 minutes.